cerner/terra-toolkit/docs/guides/UpgardeGuide-v5/UpgradePart1.md

 This should have resolved the remaining unmet peer dependency errors we saw when updating the terra-toolkit version.

 ### 3. Add a `babel.config.js` file
-Babel changed how the babel configuration is used and should be written.
-Babel recommends using a `babel.config.js` for better compatibility with monorepos, webpack tools, etc.
+Babel changed their recommendation on how to write and use the babel configuration.
+Babel recommends using a `babel.config.js` for better compatibility with monorepos, webpack tools, etc. so we've opted to require this configuration for compatibility with our webpack configuration.

 ```js
 module.exports = (api) => {